GMkonan/dotfiles/config/nvim/README.md

 - [NVIM] Check inspirations for more different plugins
     - lazyvim docs with their plugins
 - make the plugin import better on `init.lua`
+- increase font size when in neovim?
+Or maybe just directly in terminal

 ### Plugins
 - nvim-cmp (autocompletion)